Updated 25/05/2026

 Could this change legal alcohol testing methods?

-While the research provides important insights, implementing brain network assessment in real-world scenarios remains technically challenging.
+While the Biessenberger research provides important insights, the study notes that implementing brain network assessment in real-world scenarios remains technically challenging.
 Current legal frameworks still rely on blood alcohol concentration as the most practical measurement standard.

-Future research will likely focus on developing portable technologies that could assess brain network integrity alongside traditional blood alcohol measurements.
-The findings represent a significant advancement in understanding alcohol’s neurological effects and may eventually inform more personalized approaches to impairment assessment in both clinical and legal contexts.
+The Biessenberger findings represent a significant advancement in understanding alcohol’s neurological effects and may eventually inform more personalized approaches to impairment assessment in both clinical and legal contexts.